bps-github7/Class_Generator/documentation/README.md

 > ClassA : attr1, attr2 : method1 : -t -e       creates a ClassA with attributes, method and optional arguments for testing and exporting
 > ClassA : : : -t -e                            creates a ClassA with only testing and exporting (no attributes or methods)

-**the following tokens/ operators have the folllowing meaning in an inline spec:**
-* ':' <colon> seperates classname, attributes and methods
-* ',' <comma> seperates non grouped identifiers - list of sibling classes, lone list of attributes or methods
-* '/' <forward-slash> delimits groups in grouped identifiers- `classA, classB : A_attr1, A_attr2 / B_attr1, B_attr2`
-    * in this second example, a '/' <forward-slash> is nessecary to denote where class1 attributes end and class2 attributes begin.

-see Inline_specifications.md (link to exact line no.) for examples of the mini langauge in use for describing classes or packages about to be generated.

 ## 2) Features:
 ##### 2.1 all components of PEP8 new style class are generated, including: